playfulprogramming/playfulprogramming/content/blog/what-is-an-algorithm/index.md

 In step 4, we have to store the value 4 which is returned by the computer itself, in order to multiply it again by the number 2 to get the final result.

-Values stored by a computer don’t always have to be numbers though, they can also be letters (known in programming languages as characters, like a, b, k, y…), words (known as “strings”, which means “strings of characters”), and other types of variables that you’ll meet later on as you deal with programming languages.
+Values stored by a computer don’t always have to be numbers though, they can also be letters _(known in programming languages as characters, like a, b, k, y…)_, words _(known as “strings”, which means “strings of characters”)_, and other types of variables that you’ll meet later on as you deal with programming languages.

 Whenever the computer needs to store a value of any kind, it uses what we call a “Variable”.

 A variable can be initially considered as a box with a tag on it that has its name and where it belongs in the memory (also called “address”) to differentiate it from other variables.
 A more extensive explanation on how computers store and handle variables can be found [here](https://unicorn-utterances.com/posts/how-computers-speak).

-# Algorithm Structure
+## Pseudo-code vs. Programming languages

 Now that we covered the essentials of what an algorithm is and how to break down tasks into instructions or “pseudo-code”, let’s have a little taste of programming languages, by comparing an algorithm (written in English) to how it’s written in two different programming languages.

 Let’s take our previous example where we calculated 1 + 2, and see how it’s written in two of the most popular programming languages nowadays: JavaScript and Python.

+**Pseudo-code:**
 ```
 START
 	- Take the number 1